 Good little spot, personally prefer this place over the North Laine venue as it’s a usually a bit less tightly packed and more airy.
 Great selection of cans and bottles in the fridge, as well as a decent amount of keg beer – tending towards modern, hoppy craft beer.

-- Brighton Bier venues (touched on above) – Bierhaus, Haus on Hill, Freehaus, they’re also opening up the brewery in the same business park as…
+- Brighton Bier venues (touched on above) – Bierhaus, Haus on Hill, Freehaus as well as a taproom near the marina.

 - Loud Shirt – friendly local small scale brewery, while they don’t reach the heady heights of BB, they’re a friendly bunch and the events at the brewery have a great atmosphere.